Blendify/blender-manual/blender_docs/manual/sequencer/sequencer/editing.rst

 ------------------

 The *start frame offset* for that strip could be selected by clicking :kbd:`LMB` on the left arrow of the strip;
-holding it down (or pressing :kbd:`G` grab and then moving the mouse left/right) changes the start frame within the strip by the number of frames you move it.
+holding it down (or pressing :kbd:`G` and then moving the mouse left/right) changes the start frame within the strip by the number of frames you move it.
 The frame number label under the strip displays the start frame of the strip.